pedroherpeto/bot-zdg/readme.md

 ## Support Me

-You can make a support for this work by <a href="https://zapdasgalaxias.com.br">Pedrinho da NASA</a>.
+You can make a support for this work by <a href="https://comunidadezdg.com.br">Comunidade ZDG - Pedrinho da NASA</a>.
 Thanks "# bot-zdg"